 This section presents the biomonitoring results for each creek listed in Table 1.
-Biomonitoring data were collected from 2014-17 and are summarized here.
-Comparisons are made to prior work performed in 2000-02 and published in Weber Scannell and Ott (2006).
+Biomonitoring data were collected from 2014 to 2018 and are summarized here.
+Comparisons are made to prior work performed in 2000 to 2002 and published in Weber Scannell and Ott (2006).
 Detailed data for fish catches can be found in Appendix 1.
-Additional detailed data (periphyton, aquatic invertebrates and fish whole body element concentrations) is available upon request.
+Additional data (periphyton, aquatic invertebrates and fish whole body element concentrations) are available upon request2.

-Periphyton attached microalgae biomass were collected in early July of each sample year and are presented as mg/m chlorophyll-a.
+Periphyton attached microalgae biomass were collected in early July of each sample year and are presented as mg/m2 chlorophyll-a.

-Aquatic invertebrates were also collected in early July of each sample year and the densities are expressed as the average number of invertebrates/ m3, and as a comparison of the total percent of Ephemeroptera, Plecoptera and Tricoptera (EPT) vs. Chironomidae (CHIROS).
+Aquatic invertebrates were also collected in early July of each sample year and the densities are expressed as the average number of aquatic invertebrates/m3, and as a comparison of the total percent of Ephemeroptera, Plecoptera and Tricoptera (EPT) vs. Chironomidae (CHIROS).
 In general, the higher the percentage of EPT at a site, the higher the water quality.
-Taxa richness, in this report, was defined as the total number of taxa found at a particular sample site.
+Taxa richness, in this report, was defined as the total number of taxa found at a sample site.

-Fish were sampled in early August of each sample year and densities are presented in Catch Per Unit Effort (CPUE) units as the number of fish caught per 24 hour period.
+Fish were sampled in late July or early August of each sample year and densities are presented in Catch Per Unit Effort (CPUE) as the number of fish caught per 24 hour period for all ten minnow traps.
 Numbers of fish presented in the text are rounded to the nearest whole number.